-Confidentiality is an important aspect of 360-degree review.
+Confidentiality is an important aspect of any 360-degree review.
 It is necessary to ensure that everyone who provides feedback feels that they are able to answer honestly and candidly.
 Research has shown that the degree of confidentiality can greatly impact data integrity.

 By default, EngageRocket sets the threshold to 3.
 What this means is that we will not release any aggregated score unless 3 or more responses are gathered for a particular rater group (except self assessment and line manager rater group.
-For these 2 groups, minimum response required is 1).
+For these 2 groups, the minimum response required is 1).

 Additionally, you may also decide whether or not to show participants if their raters have given feedback or not.
-This can done by either checking or unchecking the box for "Show rater names if there are x or more responses in a rater group."
+This can be done by either checking or unchecking the box for "Show rater names if there are x or more responses in a rater group."

-If you have more questions on confidentiality and best practices, ask us at [email protected]
+If you have more questions on confidentiality and best practices, ask us at [email protected].